 - Because Plan G covers all Medicare Part A and Part B gaps except the Part B deductible, it’s a more predictable plan.

-- Plan G has Guaranteed Acceptance Coverage, meaning no insurer underwriting if you enroll during the Open Enrollment Period.
+- Plan G has Guaranteed Acceptance Coverage, meaning no insurer can underwrite if you enroll during the Open Enrollment Period.

 Frequently Asked Questions about Medigap Plan G